brittanymoore/angular-vertex/README.md

-# Vertex - Where SharePoint Meets Angular 2
+# Vertex

-Vertex is a seed project for SharePoint apps using Angular 2, TypeScript and Webpack.
+Vertex is a seed project using Angular 2, TypeScript and Webpack.

 ## Getting Started